zaktech96/vsionboard/packages/create-titan/README.md

 Then build the package: `pnpm build`

-Then, run `pnpm publish --git-checks` to publish the new version to NPM.
+Then, run `pnpm publish --no-git-checks` to publish the new version to NPM.